 - Code analysis is dynamic.

-- Pantests for checkings and penetration.
+- Pentests for checkings and penetration.

 - Functional testing.